rodrigoargumedo/Notes/JavaScript/README.md

 # JavaScript
-These are my notes from the *JavaScript: The Missing Guide*.
+These are my notes from the *JavaScript: The Missing Guide* and everywhere else if credited.